Partition of Texas Property

 Note that partition is not the appropriate remedy when there is no common title or title is in dispute.

 In this discussion, the terms “co-owners” and “joint owners” are used interchangeably.

 The Right to Partition

-Texas law will not force a reluctant joint owner of real property to maintain a joint ownership with other persons if he or she does not want to—for any reason.
-Instead, joint owners of real property may compel a partition.
-“Partitions may be in kind (meaning that property is divided into separate parcels and each parcel is allotted to a separate owner) or by sale (meaning that property is sold and sale proceeds are divided among the owners).”
+Texas law will not force a reluctant joint owner of real property to maintain co-ownership with other persons if he or she does not want to—for any reason.
+Instead, co-owners of real property may judicially compel partition by choosing between two pathways: “Partitions may be in kind (meaning that property is divided into separate parcels and each parcel is allotted to a separate owner) or by sale (meaning that property is sold and sale proceeds are divided among the owners).”
 Bowman v.
 Stephens, 569 S.W.3d 210 (Tex.App.—Houston [1st District] 2018, no pet.).
-Property Code Section 23.001 et seq. applies:

 A joint owner or claimant of real property or an interest in real property or a joint owner of personal property may compel a partition of the interest or the property among the joint owners or claimants under this chapter and the Texas Rules of Civil Procedure.